-33 Most Popular Military Rifles of War
+33 Most Popular Military Rifles From Revolutionary War

 It was during the Revolutionary War that the first standard U.S. military rifle was issued to soldiers.
 The Brown Bess, which was used during the War of 1812, was considered the best weapon available during those times.
 Since the 1700s, the US military has come a long way.
 Several other rifles were widely used by the military around the world.
 Take a look at some of the most popular military rifles of the last 250 years.